 Gradually the vegetables on stands were replaced by strange bottles hanging off them.

-At this part the road runs parallel to the Venezuela border and there is just a mountain range between the two countries.
+At this part, the road runs parallel to the Venezuela border and there is just a mountain range between the two countries.
 So this was the explanation- smuggled gasoline.
 The closer we were getting to the sea the villages would get bigger and the gasoline operations more sophisticated.
-We’ve seen even made up gas stations with a barrel on the top of the stand, pipe and a meter and of course, the boss.
-Mostly the local village real gas stations were closed, out of business.
+We’ve seen even made-up gas stations with a barrel on the top of the stand, a pipe and a meter and of course, the boss.
+Mostly the local village real gas stations were closed, and out of business.
 The mountain power bikes were replaced in the valley by small motopeds.
 Often the whole family was riding on one.
 OMG, did I forget to mention that they were not wearing helmets?

 Finding our Airbnb in Riohacha presented a small challenge as well.
 While trying to locate the block and then the house number (both are address components on this continent), a guy on a bike came feverishly paddling behind us and knocked on Ivan’s window.
 It turned out to be our host who was expecting us in front of the house and saw us passing by.
 Our host, like almost all of the people we’ve met in Colombia, was very friendly and genuinely tried to help.
 It turned out he was collecting coins and when Galia gave him some Canadian, he was as happy as a little kid with a huge smile on his face.

-Next on the plan was getting to La Guajira desert at the Northernmost point of the continent (we almost forgot Marinela and Ivan’s mini record; they have already touched the Southernmost one).
+Next on the plan was getting to La Guajira desert at the Northernmost point of the continent (we almost forgot Marinela and Ivan’s mini-record; they have already touched the Southernmost one).

-At this point of our trip we’ve been yearning for some quality beach time.
+At this point of our trip, we’ve been yearning for some quality beach time.
 And Santa Marta presented us with that opportunity.
 We stayed in one of the new condos in the suburbs of Gaira.
 The local beach is nothing spectacular- people, cold drinks, canopies, kids, ice cream and lots of hustlers.
-Just 15 minute walk through a deserted and murky area with some bleached out signs for not trespassing and we were around a cliff on the other side of the bay.
-There was one abandoned half built house and 3 young guys snorkeling in the water.
+Just 15 minute walk through a deserted and murky area with some bleached-out signs for not trespassing and we were around a cliff on the other side of the bay.
+There was one abandoned half-built house and 3 young guys snorkelling in the water.
 And the water was gorgeous- clean and crisp on the hot day.
 We asked the guys if this is a public area and if it is OK to stay.
 It turned out it is OK, but when they found that we have come on that road they laughed and said it is not that safe.
 One of them actually pointed a finger at us with a “boom-boom” noise.
-So the advice was to go back jumping on the rocks around the water.
+So the advice was to go back to jumping on the rocks around the water.
 For hours we enjoyed this small place for ourselves just a few minutes apart from the crowd.

-Amongst us Galia is the truest beach lover.
+Amongst us, Galia is the truest beach lover.
 I think she could have stayed on these beaches forever.

-The local authorities or whoever to take the credit has done a good job preserving the nature.
+The local authorities or whoever takes the credit has done a good job preserving nature.
 There is a limit on the number of visitors per day allowed (I think it was 300), no ugly concrete buildings or any other BS for the tourist’s “convenience”.
 Tracking through the forest we met 3 girls from Toronto and a father and daughter from Bulgaria (insert here – it is a small world).

 One funny thing – when getting through the gates and paying the visitors fee they ask for your passport number, expiry date, etc. like boarding an aeroplane.
-Although they don’t check it, so you can freely improvise.
+Although they don’t check it, you can freely improvise.
 I am not sure if this is reminiscent of the violent past of the country, but everywhere they ask for passports.
-And then they write everything on a paper, in a notebook, then type on a computer, then print, then check , then look at how Ivan wants to strangle them, then type some more.
+And then they write everything on paper, in a notebook, then type on a computer, then print, then check, then look at how Ivan wants to strangle them, then type some more.
 On top of that it is well known that culturally they don’t like to rush rather taking their time.
-For example our supermarket shopping strategy was one of us lining up right away and the rest going around the aisles with the cart.
+For example, our supermarket shopping strategy was one of us lining up right away and the rest going around the aisles with the cart.
 That saved a lot of time.